Walking & Walk Routes in Hastings & 1066 Country

 A 1km stroll through this lovingly restored Victorian Park with some of the UK's rarest trees.

 The path runs for 28 miles along the entire length of the Royal Military Canal from Seabrook, Kent to Cliff End in East Sussex.
-Many public footpaths link to the Path, so it is easy to plan circular routes that take in sections of the canal.
-For suggested itineraries and ways to walk the path in a few days visit: Royal Military Canal website.
+Many public footpaths link to the path, so it is easy to plan circular routes that take in sections of the canal.

 A network of footpaths allows free access whatever the season.
 The Nature Reserve lies within a large triangle of land extending south from Rye, along the River Rother, past Rye Harbour to the sea, westward to Winchelsea Beach and northwards along the River Brede.
 Two gentle circular walk routes begin at the car park in Rye Harbour village.

 163 miles from Hastings to Gravesend, the route follows the original Saxon shore line from the Thames Estuary, down the Wantsum Channel, along the White Cliffs and on into Sussex.
-The Way is clearly shown on OS maps and signed on the ground.
-For more information visit: The Ramblers Association.
+The way is clearly shown on OS maps and signed on the ground.

 These are just a few of Hastings & 1066 Country's more challenging walks!